 In recognition of our continued efforts to maintain an environmentally responsible healthcare facility, Memorial Sloan Kettering received a 2015 “Top 25 Environmental Excellence Award” from Practice Greenhealth, an organization that promotes environmental stewardship and sustainability excellence in healthcare institutions.
 The award identifies us as one of the country’s top 25 hospitals in terms of sustainability practices – the first time a New York City hospital has been honored in this category.

-MSK West Harrison is our first location to achieve US Green Building Council LEED (Leadership in Energy and Environmental Design) Gold certification for environmental sustainability.
+MSK Westchester in West Harrison is our first location to achieve US Green Building Council LEED (Leadership in Energy and Environmental Design) Gold certification for environmental sustainability.
 LEED is a green building certification program that recognizes best-in-class building strategies and practices.
 Some of the key factors at West Harrison that led to this impressive designation include plumbing fixtures designed to conserve water; the use of low VOC-emitting paints, adhesives, sealants, and flooring; the use of non-PVC and recycled materials; reserved parking for low-emission or fuel-efficient vehicles; and more.Back to top